wp-plugins/plugin-organizer/readme.txt

 7. Page edit screen.

 == Changelog ==

+= 1.2 =
+Removed a conditional and some whitespace from the main plugin file becasue it may have been causing issues with activation.
+Adding menu and header icons to pretty up the plugin.

 = 1.1 =
 Added option to settings page so the selective plugin loading can be enabled or disabled for the admin pages.